 The concept of a Postgraduate School for Ahmadu Bello University was first mooted in 1976 - to cater for a comprehensive postgraduate studies programme and increase postgraduate enrolment to a level of 25% of total enrolment for degree programmes.
 The School was finally established in 1980 and it presently coordinates all the Postgraduate programmes of the University at the Master, Doctorate and Postgraduate Diploma levels.

 DISTANCE LEARNING CENTRE

 List of Departments and their undergraduate programmes:

-- a) Nursing Programme BNSc.
-Nursing

-- b) Accounting B.Sc.
-Accounting

-- c) Economics B.Sc.
-Economics

-- d) Business Administration B.Sc.
-Business Administration

-- e) Public Administration B.Sc.
+- a) Nursing Programme BNSC Nursing - b) Economics B.Sc.
+Economics - c) Business Administration B.Sc.
+Business Administration - d) Public Administration B.Sc.
 Public Administration

-- f) Computer Science B.Sc.
-Computer Science

-- g) International Studies B.Sc.
-International Studies

-- h) Sociology B.Sc.
-Sociology

-- i) Political Science B.Sc.
-Political Science